 “Doyle and I will go in the front office and serve the search warrant.
 Once that’s done, we’ll begin securing the facility building by building, but for now, stay alert and remain in place.”

-Junior and Danny move towards the entrance.
-Danny opens the door cautiously with Junior looking over the shorter man’s shoulder.
-They move inside.
-Danny holds his Annihilator in both hands; Junior carries his weapon one handed, with his natural arm, the butt of the stock resting on his thigh.
-On his military arm, the membrane over Rory’s touch screen is open, with the CGI activated, ready to communicate.
+Hoage and Doyle move towards the administration building.
+Hoage carries his weapon one handed, with his natural arm, the butt of the stock resting on his thigh.
+On his tactical arm, the membrane over Rory’s touchscreen is open, with the CGI activated, ready to communicate.

 “I’m the administrative office manager, Mr. McKenna.”
-He narrows his eyes and looks past Junior and Danny.
+He narrows his eyes and looks past Hoage and Doyle.
 “What’s with the helicopters and federal troopers in my parking lot?”

-“I’m Agent Junior Hoage of the AI Compliance Corps.
-We have reason to believe this facility is employing illicit androids in your warehouses.
+“I’m Agent Junior Hoage of AI Compliance Corps.
+We have reason to believe this facility is using illicit androids to conduct your merchandising operations.
 Here’s the search warrant.”
-Junior pulls the paperwork from his flight vest and tosses it on one of the vacant desks.
+He tosses the paperwork on one of the vacant desks.

 “Illicit androids?
 That’s ridiculous.
 Global Mart is the biggest corporation on the New York Stock Exchange.”

-Now Rory speaks up: “Junior, you’re conversing with an artificial lifeform.”
+Hoage’s AI assistant speaks up.
+“You’re conversing with an artificial lifeform.”

 “A completely legal artificial lifeform,” responds McKenna curtly.
 “I’m an ADU security sentry and it may be time for me to telephone our—”

-Rory cuts him off: “He’s lying.
-McKenna is a Robotamaton killer thug and there’s three more moving in this direction.
-On the other side of the wall behind the andy.
-They appear to be armed with laser weapons.
+Rory cuts him off.
+“He’s lying.
+McKenna is a Robotamaton killer thug and three more are moving towards us.
 Immediate defensive action recommended.”

-McKenna lunges for a weapon that’s concealed behind his desk, but Danny hits him with an Annihilator blast before he can reach it.
-Pop!
-The andy crumples and falls to the floor as the bolt of high voltage electricity connects with its mainframe.
+McKenna lunges for a weapon that’s concealed behind his desk, but Doyle hits him with an Annihilator blast before he can reach it.
+The bolt of high voltage electricity connects, and the andy crumples and falls to the floor.

-Witnesses in a self-driving sedan look through the fence in horror as they pass, and a startled homeless guy crashes his bicycle into the base of the billboard.
+Witnesses in a self-driving sedan stare through the fence in horror as they pass, the laser barely missed them, and a startled desty loses control of his bicycle and wipes out on the sidewalk.

-Back inside, Junior returns fire with his Annihilator.
-Pop!
-The current connects, frying the KT’s circuit boards, and the andy hits the floor.
+Inside the building, Hoage returns fire with his Annihilator.
+The current connects, frying the KT’s circuit boards.
+The andy hits the floor.

 Keeping his head down, Ace Copely hurries in from outside.
 Cardoza and Freeborn are close behind.
-Junior makes a quick examination of Danny’s singed corpse and realizing his crewmate is dead, he pauses for a moment and shakes his head with remorse.
+Hoage makes a quick examination of Doyle’s singed corpse and realizing his crewmate is dead, he pauses for a moment and shakes his head with remorse.

-Rory sounds off: “Junior, the two remaining KTs are stationary.
-They’ve taken up positions behind a partition on the far side of the next room.
-Directional grenade blast is your recommended strategy.”
+Rory sounds off.
+“The two remaining KTs are stationary.
+In the back room behind the door.
+Directional cyclonite blast is your recommended strategy.”

-“Copely,” says Junior.
-“Activate your grenade launcher and take out the back wall.”
+“Copely,” says Hoage.
+“Activate your stick launcher and take out the back wall.”